Job-ready Graduates Package

-When you finish year 12, you can use your ATAR/OP score to apply for university or higher education.
+After finishing Year 12, you can use your ATAR/OP score to apply for a place at a university or higher education provider.

 - South Australia and Northern Territory